-Cost of revenues in 2017 was \$2,379.9 million (70.5% of revenues), as compared to \$2,300.6 million (70.6% of revenues) in 2016.
+Cost of revenues in 2018 was \$2,707.5 million (73.5% of revenues), as compared to \$2,374.8 million (70.3% of revenues) in 2017.

 Our major components of cost of revenues are (i) wages and related benefits costs, (ii) subcontractors and material consumed and (iii) manufacturing and other expenses (including depreciation and amortization).
-The amounts and percentage of those components in 2017 and 2016 were as follows:
+The amounts and percentage of those components in 2018 and 2017 were as follows:

-Wages and related benefits costs in 2017 constituted 42% of cost of revenues, as compared to 38% of cost of revenues in 2016.
-The total cost of wages and related benefits in 2017 was approximately \$983 million, as compared to \$874 million in 2016.
-The increase in wages and related benefit costs was mainly a result of the 9.8% appreciation during 2017 in the value of the NIS relative to the U.S. dollar (since the NIS payments to our Israeli work force are translated into U.S. dollars for financial reporting purposes) as well as the increased workforce.
+Wages and related benefits costs in 2018 constituted 40% of cost of revenues, as compared to 42% of cost of revenues in 2017.
+The total cost of wages and related benefits in 2018 was approximately \$1,110 million, as compared to \$978 million in 2017.
+The increase in wages and related benefit costs was mainly a result of exchange rate changes during 2018 in the value of the NIS relative to the U.S. dollar as a result of hedging transactions that we had in 2018 with respect to lower exchange rates as well as the increased workforce as a result of the addition of employees in subsidiaries acquired in 2018.

-Subcontractors and material consumed costs in 2017 constituted 47% of cost of revenues, similar to that in 2016.
-The total amount of subcontractors and material consumed costs in 2017 was approximately \$1.1 billion, similar to that in 2016.
+Subcontractors and material consumed costs in 2018 constituted 47% of cost of revenues, similar to that in 2017.
+The total amount of subcontractors and material consumed costs in 2018 was approximately \$1.3 billion, as compared to approximately \$1.1 billion in 2017.

-Manufacturing and other expenses in 2017 constituted 15% of cost of revenues, as compared to 14% in 2016.
-The total cost of manufacturing and other expenses in 2017 was approximately \$345 million, as compared to approximately \$319 million in 2016.
+Manufacturing and other expenses in 2018 constituted 10% of cost of revenues, as compared to 11% in 2017.
+The total cost of manufacturing and other expenses in 2018 was approximately \$263 million, as compared to approximately \$251 million in 2017.

-In 2017, our cost of revenues included a decrease in inventories of approximately \$38 million in work-in-progress and finished goods inventories, as compared to a decrease of approximately \$62 million in work-in-progress and finished goods inventories in 2016.
+In 2018, our cost of revenues included an increase in inventories of approximately \$30 million in work-inprogress and finished goods inventories, as compared to a decrease of approximately \$38 million in work-in-progress and finished goods inventories in 2017.

-Changes from 2016 to 2017 in our cost of revenues and cost of revenues components were not material.
+Changes from 2017 to 2018 in our cost of revenues and cost of revenues components (except the \$66.6 million in expenses related to the acquisition of IMI) were not material.
 We did not identify any developing trends in cost of revenues that we believe are likely to have a material impact on our future operations other than the continued changes in the NIS against the U.S. dollar, which could have an impact mainly on our labor costs.

-Gross profit for the year ended December 31, 2017 was \$997.9 million (29.5% of revenues), as compared to \$959.6 million (29.4% of revenues) in the year ended December 31, 2016.
+Gross profit for the year ended December 31, 2018 was \$976.2 million (26.5% of revenues), as compared to \$1,003.1 million (29.7% of revenues) in the year ended December 31, 2017.